GNOME: GNOME Panel

-GNOME Panel was a highly configurable taskbar for GNOME.
+GNOME Panel was a configurable taskbar for GNOME.
 It formed a core part of the desktop in GNOME 1 and GNOME 2.
-It has been replaced in GNOME 3 by default with GNOME Shell, which only works with the Mutter window manager.
-GNOME Panel served as Fallback Mode until GNOME 3.8 when Mutter could not be executed, then it was replaced with a suite of officially supported GNOME Shell extensions named GNOME Classic.
-Now it is part of GNOME Flashback, an official session for GNOME 3 which provides a user experience similar to GNOME 2.
+It was replaced in GNOME 3 by default with GNOME Shell, which only works with the Mutter compositor.
+GNOME Panel served as Fallback Mode until GNOME 3.8 when Mutter could not be executed.
+It was replaced with a suite of officially supported GNOME Shell extensions named GNOME Classic.
+Now it is part of GNOME Flashback, an official session for GNOME 3, which provides a user experience similar to GNOME 2.
 In GNOME 3, customizing GNOME Panel is done by pressing the key while right-clicking on the panel.

 By default, GNOME Flashback contains two panels (one on the top, and one to its opposite on the bottom) spanning the width of the screen.
 The top panel usually contains navigation menus labeled "Applications" and "Places" in that order, as the "System" menu from GNOME 2.x has been replaced by a control panel in GNOME 3.x.
-These menus hold links to common applications and areas of the file system, respectively.
+These menus hold links to common applications and areas of the filesystem, respectively.
 A user menu placed on the opposite side of the screen, which has been available since GNOME 2.14 but has become more prominent in GNOME 3.x, holds access to account and system settings as well as options to log out, switch user, and shut down the computer.
 The top panel usually contains a clock/calendar and a notification area, which can double as a sort of dock, as well.
 The bottom panel is commonly empty by default (other than a set of buttons to navigate between desktops) due to its use in the navigation between windows (windows minimize to the bottom panel by default).